jvillenap/Using-NFT-and-FT-Tokens-in-Oracle-Blockchain/03-Creation-and-Deployment-of-the-SmartContracts/README.md

 <a name=#DeploymentNFTchaincode/>

-## Deployment of the Smartcontract to handle the assets to be rented (NFTs)
+## Deployment of the NFT Smartcontract

 Once you have tested locally the chaincode, we can proceed by deploying it in the real network we previously created using the Oracle Blockchain Service Console.
 The summarize of the actions to be executed are:
  - Package the chaincode project.